BrynM/Narcikarma/readme.md

 * Is Narcikarma Open Source?
     * Yes.
 It's [GPLv3](https://github.com/BrynM/Narcikarma/blob/master/gplv3.txt)
+    * The other tools used by Narcikarma have their own licenses.
+They are listed in the credits.
 * Can you add a(nother) icon/textbox/image/graph/readout?
     * No. For good reason, Chrome limits each extension to a single 16x16 toolbar icon as far as the main window goes.
 This helps them avoid the malware toolbar hell that other browsers are prone to.
 * Can you report what links/comments got upvoted?